Immigration advisement given but guilty plea reversed (PC 1473.7 vs. PC 1016.5)

 In Espizona Defendant was advised of 1016.5 but the court still vacated the plea based on PC 1473.7 motion.

 In his declaration, Espinoza explained: “I took the warning to be a general one that the court had to give everyone who pleads guilty.
 I did not understand it to have applied to me as a legal permanent resident who is in the United States legally, my attorney at the time did not mention to me that my plea would have immigration consequences.
-Had I known, I would have not accepted the plea and would instead have taken the case to trial or agreed to a longer sentence in exchange for an immigration safe plea”.
+Had I known, I would not have accepted the plea and would instead have taken the case to trial or agreed to a longer sentence in exchange for an immigration safe plea”.

 People v.
 Mejia (36 Cal App 5th 859)